×

 Distance: 30 miles | Terrain: Easy to Intermediate | Higgins Beach Inn

 It's time to discover Casco Bay's shores and the lighthouses that make this state unique!
 Ride through history as you stop at five different lighthouses today.
-Get the full lighthouse story as you visit each ... capturing each photo-worthy moment, and – whenever possible – climbing up the lighthouse.
+Get the full lighthouse story as you visit each ... capturing photo-worthy moments.
 You can imagine the exciting lives and essential responsibilities of lighthouse keepers.
-With each one you visit on this ride, you can learn about the unique tasks surrounding keeping the vital light burning for ships at sea.
-Tonight, have dinner on your own around Pine Point Beach.
+Dinner is on your own.

 DAY 4 - Departure Day